Accelergy-Project/timeloop-accelergy-exercises/exercises/accelergy/02_primitive_architecture_energy/README.md

 - The `input/ERT.yaml` file contains a top-level key `ERT` that is important for Accelergy to identify the file content.
 - The `input/flattened_architecture.yaml` file contains a top-level key `flattened_architecture` that is important for Accelergy to identify the file content.
+Try to change the component names in the action counts and rerun, does Accelergy complain?
+Why is this check can sometimes be useful?
   This file is optional and is used to check if the component names in the action counts are legal.
 - The `output/estimation.yaml` file contains the energy estimations of all components specified in the action counts.
 - Is this step faster than the energy reference table (ERT) generation step?
 Will this step be even faster if the design